GETTING AROUND MELBOURNE

 SKYBUS AIRPORT EXPRESS

 SkyBus City Express service operates 24 hours, seven days a week, including public holidays leaving at least every ten minutes during the day.
-There are a number of ways to purchase your Melbourne City Express tickets.
-You can purchase online, via the easy to use touch screen kiosks or in person at the ticket booths at Melbourne Airport.
-For more information and to purchase your ticket online, visit SkyBus Airport Express.
+There are several ways to purchase your Melbourne City Express tickets.
+You can purchase online, via the touch screen kiosks or in person at the ticket booths at Melbourne Airport.
+For more information and to purchase your ticket online at SkyBus Airport Express.

 SkyBus runs express between Melbourne Tullamarine Airport and Melbourne City.
 SkyBus Link (free city hotel shuttle) is complimentary with your SkyBus Melbourne City Express ticket.
 SkyBus Link offers transfers between Southern Cross Station and hotels in Melbourne’s city centre.
 Operating two routes with 12 convenient stops, SkyBus Link helps you jet to your destination fast.
 SkyBus Link operates 7-days a week between 0630 to 2000 hours.
 Visit SkyBus Link to find out the hotels they travel to.